brandonyoung4d/MathLibrary/README.md

 ## Who do I talk to?

-* Rep owner: Brandon Young
+* Repo owner: Brandon Young
 * You!